-Home kits are cheaper.
-Because tooth whitening is a complicated procedure we would advise that you always consult your dentist prior to undertaking treatment.
+Home kits are cheaper – but because tooth whitening is a complicated procedure, we would advise that you consult your dentist prior to undertaking treatment.

 Many kits sold do not contain enough of the whitening product to be effective and some kits sold over the internet may contain mild acids and abrasives.

 Home tooth whitening kits are available from our Luton Practice.

 There are several on the market.
 Although they do not affect the natural colour of your teeth, they may be effective at removing staining and therefore may improve the overall appearance of your teeth.
 Whitening toothpaste may also help the effect last, once your teeth have been professionally whitened.

 Tooth whitening can only lighten your existing tooth colour.
 Also it only works on natural teeth.
 It will not work on any types of ‘false’ teeth such as dentures, crowns and veneers.

 If your dentures are stained or discoloured visit our dentist and ask for them to be cleaned.
 Stained veneers, crowns or dentures may need replacing.
 Ask our dentist.